blueted2/ai_detection/2-detection/README.md

 This dataset was created from the provided "test.zip" and "train.zip" datasets.
 As the provided label format was not compatible with yolov5, we created a conversion script [convert.py](preparation/convert.py) to convert the labels to yolov5 format.
-This script also splits the dataset into train and test sets, and creates a custom dataset configuration file [detection.yaml](preparation/detection.yaml) for use with yolov5.

 We then split the training set into a training and validation set using text files "train.txt" and "val.txt" as described in the yolov5 documentation, which we generated using another simple script [split.py](preparation/split.py).